Does Rhinotillexomania Treatment Work?

 Does picking your nasal passages compromise your immune system?
 Picking and eating substances from your nose can be dangerous.
 This is because it increases your risk of developing a respiratory infection, which is bad news for you if you have a compromised immune system.

 What side effects occur to your nasal cavity when you pick your nose?
-A number of health problems such as nose bleeding, infection, and septum damage can occur when you pick your nose.
+There's no case report that shows that someone can die from nose picking.
+However, chronic rhinotillexomania leading to unilateral external nare stenosis may cause serious health problems.
+In other words, a number of health problems such as excessive nose bleeding (recurrent epistaxis), infection, and septum perforation or damage can occur when you pick your nose.

 From time to time, you may continue to struggle with bad nose picking habits.
 But recognizing and understanding rhinotillexomania, you're going to have a much easier time getting on with living your life the way that you want.
 You'll be feeling significantly better about yourself in no time, and you'll be able to curb the compulsions that have been hounding you for so long.
 There's no shame in getting help - take the first step today.